mbarkhau/sbk/lit/160_parameters.md

 seed) and should be aware if it may have been compromised, giving them enough time to create a new wallet.

 The resulting total entropy is at least `13 + 8 = 15byte = 168bit`.
-The
-headers are somewhat variable, but nonetheless predictable so they are not counted as part of the entropy.
+The headers are not completely random, so they are not counted as part of the entropy.

 ```python
 # def: constants_lens